sickthecat/crypto_challenge/Level04/README.md

 Pristine and profound, they proudly reside,
 RSA's foundation, where secrets abide.

-Pristine primes, P and Q, pillars of might,
+Pristine primes, P, Q, and R pillars of might,
 Bound in secrecy, veiled from sight.
 Their whispers entwined, a cryptographic dance, Breathing life into encryption, leaving no chance.